jordan4ibanez/D-tinygltf/README.md

-Keep in mind that you just create a Model object then load it.
+Keep in mind that you just create a ``Model`` object with a file location, then load it using ``loadFile()`` which will return a success boolean.
 See the unit test at the bottom of the source file.

 ## Change Log: